 Although RCM concepts and practices are definitely gaining traction in the industry, we still have a lot of work to do in educating people about the benefits of actively managing revenue flows into their practices.
 In a recent survey we conducted of members of the American Association of Dental Office Management (AADOM), we asked whether the term “revenue cycle management” meant anything to them as it relates to the dental industry.
-Fifty percent of the respondents replied that they are either not at all familiar with the term (28 percent) or have heard of the term but don’t know how it relates to them (22 percent).
+Respondents replied that they are either not at all familiar with the term (28 percent) or have heard of the term but don’t know how it relates to them (22 percent).

 In order for RCM programs to be the most effective, the entire staff not only needs to buy off on the idea, but they also need to be properly educated on what it actually means.
 That said, one of the first concepts a dental office staff needs to understand is that RCM does not begin after a dental procedure is completed; it’s something that must begin well before treatment.
 Let’s take a look at the RCM process based on the treatment cycle to help establish how RCM fits into the workflow at a typical practice.
 For the purpose of this article, we will break down the process into activities prior to treatment, at the time of treatment, and after treatment has been completed.